haggen/populous/README.md

 ### Events and states

-There are 2 new events being fired - `loading` and `loaded` - that happens, respectively, right before and after the request that populates the `<select>`.
+There are 2 new events being fired - `loading` and `loaded` - that happens, respectively, right before the AJAX request and right after the `<select>` is populated with its response.

 ```javascript
 $('select').on('loading', function() {